Collocation

 In corpus linguistics, a collocation is a series of words or terms that co-occur more often than would be expected by chance.
 In phraseology, a collocation is a type of compositional phraseme, meaning that it can be understood from the words that make it up.
 This contrasts with an idiom, where the meaning of the whole cannot be inferred from its parts, and may be completely unrelated.

-An example of a phraseological collocation is the expression strong tea.
-While the same meaning could be conveyed by the roughly equivalent powerful tea, this adjective does not modify tea frequently enough for English speakers to become accustomed to its co-occurrence and regard it as idiomatic or unmarked.
-(By way of counterexample, powerful is idiomatically preferred to strong when modifying a computer or a car.)

-There are about six main types of collocations: adjective + noun, noun + noun (such as collective nouns), verb + noun, adverb + adjective, verbs + prepositional phrase (phrasal verbs), and verb + adverb.
+There are about seven main types of collocations: adjective + noun, noun + noun (such as collective nouns), noun + verb, verb + noun, adverb + adjective, verbs + prepositional phrase (phrasal verbs), and verb + adverb.

 Collocation extraction is a computational technique that finds collocations in a document or corpus, using various computational linguistics elements resembling data mining.

 Expanded definition

 Collocations are partly or fully fixed expressions that become established through repeated context-dependent use.
 Such terms as crystal clear, middle management, nuclear family, and cosmetic surgery are examples of collocated pairs of words.

 Collocations can be in a syntactic relation (such as verb–object: make and decision), lexical relation (such as antonymy), or they can be in no linguistically defined relation.
 Knowledge of collocations is vital for the competent use of a language: a grammatically correct sentence will stand out as awkward if collocational preferences are violated.
-This makes collocation an interesting area for language teaching.
+This makes collocation a common focus for language teaching.

-Corpus linguists specify a key word in context (KWIC) and identify the words immediately surrounding them.
-This gives an idea of the way words are used.
+Corpus linguists specify a key word in context (KWIC) and identify the words immediately surrounding them, to illustrate the way words are used in practice.

 The processing of collocations involves a number of parameters, the most important of which is the measure of association, which evaluates whether the co-occurrence is purely by chance or statistically significant.
 Due to the non-random nature of language, most collocations are classed as significant, and the association scores are simply used to rank the results.
 Commonly used measures of association include mutual information, t scores, and log-likelihood.

 Rather than select a single definition, Gledhill proposes that collocation involves at least three different perspectives: co-occurrence, a statistical view, which sees collocation as the recurrent appearance in a text of a node and its collocates; construction, which sees collocation either as a correlation between a lexeme and a lexical-grammatical pattern, or as a relation between a base and its collocative partners; and expression, a pragmatic view of collocation as a conventional unit of expression, regardless of form.
 These different perspectives contrast with the usual way of presenting collocation in phraseological studies.
 Traditionally speaking, collocation is explained in terms of all three perspectives at once, in a continuum: